kzzzzq/cse240a_sp24_branch_predictor/README.md

 This project is based on the 2004 Championship Branch Predictor contest.
 Each contestant will write a branch predictor that will consume a trace of branches (generated from real execution).
 Branch predictors are vital in modern processors as they enable efficient instruction execution by anticipating the outcome of conditional branches, reducing processing delays and improving overall CPU performance.
 In this assignment, we aren't giving you a full fledged processor simulator, but a rather simple model of a branch predictor.
 This model will have a few functions which you will have to add to, and design 2 new predictors in code.
 As a skeleton framework, we have provided you with an existing implementation of the GShare Predictor (correlating predictor).

 ## The Task
 For this task, you will build 2 predictors based on the skeleton code.
 The first will be a Tournament branch predictor based on the Alpha 21264 processor.
 The other will be a custom implementation of your own choice which needs to outperform both the GShare and the Tournament predictors.
-This will also be a competition between the class itself, to get the maximum possible performance from your processor.
 The hardware budget you are given is 128Kbits + 512 bits (for registers and such), so please make sure that your data structures fit within this budget.

 Here are some papers that you can refer to for the custom design: